 Frameworks is a programme that invites two major names in the art world to present their own work and introduce us to an exciting emerging artist – we call them Acolytes, who each receive a grant to produce an audiovisual artwork, to be premiered at IFFR 2020.

 The Quay Brothers produce work that blurs the boundaries between live-action and animation.
 With their third feature currently in the works, the Quay Brothers present a prelude to their film, in the form of an installation, in TENT Rotterdam.
-Stay tuned for an announcement on their chosen Acolyte(s).
+The Quay Brothers appointed Patricia Allio as their Acolyte.
+Patricia is a French artist whose latest work Reconstitution d'une scène de chasse will be featured with a Talk on Saturday 25 January at Lantarenvenster.

 The Ummah Chroma